Blog Series: Why Airlines Are the Hardest Customers in Technology

 Series Introduction

-Ask any technology executive who has tried to sell into an airline, and you'll hear some version of the same story: a strong pitch, a compelling number on a slide, genuine interest in the room, and then months, sometimes years, of nothing closing.
-The instinct is to blame bureaucracy or risk aversion.
-The reality, according to the executives we spoke with, is more specific than that.
+Ask any technology executive who has tried to sell into an airline and you'll hear some version of the same story: a strong pitch, genuine interest in the room, and then months of nothing closing.
+Most people chalk this up to bureaucracy or risk aversion.
+The executives we spoke with see something more specific.

-Airlines run on decades-old infrastructure that newer systems have to work around rather than replace.
-Every dollar of technology spend competes against dozens of other priorities pulling on the same limited budget.
-And because customers sit inside the operation itself, a software bug or a failed rollout doesn't stay internal.
-It shows up as a delayed flight, a long line, or a bad headline.
+Airlines run on decades-old infrastructure that newer systems have to work around.
+Every dollar of technology spend is competing against dozens of other priorities pulling on the same limited budget.
+And because customers sit inside the operation itself, there's almost no room for a quiet failure.

-None of that means airlines are closed to innovation.
-It means the bar for getting taken seriously is different, and most providers never clear it because they're solving for the wrong problem.
+That doesn't make airlines closed to innovation.
+It makes the bar for getting taken seriously different, and most providers never clear it because they're solving the wrong problem.

 We sat down with three executives who have spent their careers on the buying side of that equation, with Jim Barry moderating:

-What follows is their unfiltered take on what actually gets a technology company in the door, and what gets it shown out.
+What follows is their take on what actually gets a technology company in the door, and what gets it shown back out.

 We're publishing this discussion as a three-part series: